Naomi Osaka shows deep Japanese roots by watching sumo

 Osaka was born in Japan to a Haitian father and Japanese mother.
 She has spent most of her life in the United States and lives in Florida, but is sure to represent Japan at the 2020 Tokyo Olympics.

-Osaka says “I thought it was really cool, because they’re so flexible and they’re also very strong.”
+“I thought it was really cool because they’re so flexible and they’re also very strong,” Osaka said Monday at the Pan Pacific Open.
+“During one match, he kept slapping the other guy.
+So I thought it was really fun to watch.”